 In the summer months, the heat pump provides all the cooling you need with unmatched comfort and low electrical costs.

 At installation, the technician will set your system to change from one form of heat to the other at a set temperature, the balance point.
 All you do is sit back and enjoy the comfort and the energy savings.

 Get the full information about marrying your existing furnace with an air source heat pump.
 Contact us at Ernst Heating & Cooling to find out how much your fuel cost savings can be.
 We’re always happy to help with any of your home comfort questions.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about dual fuel and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about dual fuel and other HVAC topics, visit our blog.